gregorriegler/mob-programming-rpg/docs/backlog.md

     - syntactic sugar
     - user code looks ?cleaner?
     - is it more readable? lower cognitive load?
-  - [x] `player.name`
+  - [x] `player.name` instead of player.name()....
     - [x] where is `player.name` used?
-    - [ ] More?
+    - [-] More?
 Should we research the pros/cons and intent within TypeScript specifically?

 # To Do (prioritized)